We treat with the newest techniques in physiotherapy. The method treats your nervous system, where most causes of pain in the body originate.

 “Annika you are with, on all my runs.
 I have run 10 km without pain today after work, where I have cycled 22 km, it is absolutely fantastic.
 Thank you very much.
 I will definitely come again. ”

-We remove the cause of hip pain - quickly and effectively.
+We remove the cause of the pain - quickly and effectively.

 Below you will find a selection for reasons, however We deal with all issues related to the hip.

-Hip pain can come for many different reasons, as there are many different muscles, ligaments, blood vessels, nerves, mucus, etc. in the hip area.
-These can be shortened, stretched or pinched, all of which affect the area and the pain from it.
+Hip pain can occur for many different reasons, as there are many different muscles, ligaments, blood vessels, nerves, mucus, etc. in the hip area.
+These can be shortened, stretched or pinched, all of which affect the area and the pain in it.

 The pelvis is composed of the two hip ridges that meet at the front with the symphysis as a false joint (there is a disc disc and no ligaments) and the tailbone at the back, formed by two true joints (there are ligaments around the joint)